 This was written by a a different author than usual; it is a contribution from the editor.
 It is the first of a two-part series.
 Part 2

 Have you ever felt an inner sense of social momentum?
 In microcosm, this sense can be the feeling that a group project is moving inexplicably towards one direction or set of goals and its course cannot be turned around.
 In macrocosm, this sense can be a feeling of a culture falling towards a certain direction or ideology.
 At what point does a group’s momentum, however big or small, fall towards one direction or another?
-Social scientists and historians often use contextual evidence and a chronology of events describe the process of how social systems flip.
-But society is a machine with each individual operating as a node, and these sorts of explanations merely put together a coherent narrative of the outputs of this machine rather than its inner workings.
+Social scientists and historians often use contextual evidence and a chronology of events to describe the process of how social systems flip.
+But society is a machine with each individual operating as a node, and these sorts of explanations merely put together a coherent narrative of the outputs form this machine rather than its inner workings.

 To address this problem, I have developed a model that illustrates how, why, and when societies adopt one game-theory and network dependent social system over another.
 This model can be universally applied and contains set and measurable variables (as measurable as you can get with the social sciences, that is).
 For reference, the best instance where this model applies is in revolutions, when one government replaces another.
 This model that I have constructed combines math, physics, and social forces to determine the state of society’s functioning.
 Since this is a long-developed theory, I have divided is presentation into two parts.
 This first part exclusively establishes my model and how it works.
 The second part will enumerate my model’s implications and applications as well as historical examples and special cases.
 My second part will also address potential problems with implementing this model and how they can be addressed.

 In all, my model is depicted by the graph below.